NasiGorengBurung/bootloader-unlock-wall-of-shame/README.md

 If you own a MediaTek device exploitable by [mtkclient](https://github.com/bkerler/mtkclient) you can unlock the bootloader using that.<br/>
 If it also happens to be an OPPO/Realme device and you need to access fastboot: [lkpatcher](https://github.com/R0rt1z2/lkpatcher) ([web version](https://lkpatcher.r0rt1z2.com/))

+If your MediaTek device need specific DA, they might throwing out "DAA_SIG_VERIFY_FAILED", where even exact SoC name DA is not enough, but this is case if OTA update made boot ROM or preloader more resist against exploit.
+In that case, you would need to physically open the device, locate the test-point then short while plugged, and specific preloader are needed.

 ### Qualcomm
 There's no Universal Qualcomm method, unfortunately.